Skip to main content

 Testing E2E

-The baseline.e2e.ts file uses playwright, and test cases will have access to the fixtures provided during set-up.
+The baseline.e2e.ts uses playwright; test cases have access to the fixtures provided during set-up.

 test('baseline test', async ({ page }) => {